Power station

 A power station, also referred to as a power plant and sometimes generating station or generating plant, is an industrial facility for the generation of electric power.
 Power stations are generally connected to an electrical grid.

-Many power stations contain one or more generators, rotating machine that converts mechanical power into three-phase electric power.
+Many power stations contain one or more generators, rotating machines that convert mechanical power into three-phase electric power.
 The relative motion between a magnetic field and a conductor creates an electric current.